 2014 is destined to be a promising year for Tesla in China.
 First, it officially announced pricing for the Model S sedan; soon afterwards, the company won the legal battle to reclaim the Tesla brand name in Chinese which had been taken up by a Chinese businessman in 2011.
 Now, Tesla has purposefully priced at 700,000 RMB (USD $120,000), shunning the standard industry practices that would inflate the price to USD $160,000.
 Reactions have not all been favorable.
 Read the rest of this entry »

-Download the full “The Double Standard of Online Reputation” report now:
+Download the full “The Power of Local Food” report now: fill out the form below.

 fill out the form below.